evvaroli-forks/git-intro/01_git-basics.md

 I have to confess - I love it!

-Once again, lets see waht R. Stropek tells us: [Github for Edu - Markdown](https://rstropek.github.io/GitHubEduWorkshop/#/5)
+Lets see what R. Stropek tells us: [Github for Edu - Markdown](https://rstropek.github.io/GitHubEduWorkshop/#/5)